TerroneAndrea/Unconstrained_Optimization/README.md

 # TNM.IPYNB
   ### IMPLEMENTATION OF THE TRUNCATED NEWTON METHOD

-  The aim of this project is to solve an uncostrained optimization problem by applying the **Truncated Newton Algorithm**.
+  The aim of this project is to solve an unconstrained optimization problem by applying the **Truncated Newton Algorithm**.

   The direction is computed by applying the **Conjugate-Gradient method**.